Obituary of Robert Gene Eddingfield

 A Memorial Service will be held on November 9, 2019 at 2PM at the American Legion, 480 Calvary Way Cottonwood Az.
 86326.

 In lieu of flowers, please donate to Steps to Recovery Homes 516 St. Rt.
-89A Suite 113 Cottonwood, Az 86326.To send flowers to the family of Robert Eddingfield, please visit Tribute Store
+89A Suite 113 Cottonwood, Az 86326.To send flowers to the family or plant a tree in memory of Robert Eddingfield, please visit Tribute Store

 Bueler Funeral Home is proud to remain a family business and feels that by remaining so, we can better serve our Verde Valley & Cottonwood families and friends with respect and integrity.